 Pearl Harbor National Memorial

-Pearl Harbor National Memorial is a free site, although there is a $1 service charge collected by recreation.gov to reserve tickets to the USS Arizona Memorial program.
+Pearl Harbor National Memorial is free to visit, although a $1 service charge is collected by recreation.gov to reserve tickets to the USS Arizona Memorial program.
 Visitors are encouraged to create and log in to their accounts before tickets are released since tickets are limited and may be reserved in their entirety in several minutes.
 Same-day, free tickets are no longer available at the Pearl Harbor Visitor Center.
 (See the "Booking Windows" tab for more information.)
 All visitors to the USS Arizona Memorial, regardless of their age, must have a ticket.

 *Be sure to save your Recreation.gov confirmation email, print your confirmation code with QR code, or take a screenshot of your reservation QR code.
 This information will be required to ensure you are admitted to the correct program.